ubghacking/ubghacking.github.io/_posts/2023-05-17-gitbook-for-notes.md

 I prefer to use GitBook for my notes.
 I really the the structure, compared to others like OneNote.
 The other benefit I find to GitBook is I absolutely enjoy the search functionality.
 I try to keep my notes in the best hierarchy and logical order which I can - but since I document everything, it can get rather cluttered.

 I was using GitBook online, until I discovered I could also host it locally.
 Setup was rather pain free, as it uses Node.js to provide markdown files as content.
 Since I already had a web server in my homelab I could use, I will not cover how to stand one up.
-I use CentOS Stream 9 for my web server currently, so my notes will be specific to that Linux flavor.
+I initially set this up on my Kali box, but plan to migrate this to my CentOS Stream 9 web server when I am done.
 Come back for the remainder of this guide soon!

+First, I am creating my web root within `/opt/gitbook-wiki`, as the temporary directory.
+Once I am done, this will reside within `/var/www/github-wiki` on my CentOS box.

+Once in your working directory, run the commands: